New Feeding Station Hours: Wednesdays noon to dusk. Dawn to dusk on all other days. Please note: There are no toilet facilities for day use.

 We offer a single deluxe non-smoking unit in the beautiful oak forests of the rugged Huachuca Mountains, at the center of Southeastern Arizona’s birding paradise.

-- There is a year-round two-night minimum.
+- There is a year-round three-night minimum.

 - Extended/TDY stays of two or more weeks at discounted rates during the winter season may be arranged.
 Contact us for details.